mgreenig/COVIDENCE-survey/README.md

 valid_dosages_norm = pd.Series(norm.cdf(valid_dosages_scaled), index = valid_dosages.index)
 ```

-The script then outputs the patient-level drug scores in a CSV file (not included here).
-To run the script, just use:
+Again, if run from the command line:

 ```
 python Annotate_patient_dosages.py
 ```

+The script then outputs the patient-level drug scores in a CSV file (not included here)

 ## 2) Postcode data